wgrootonk-gfm/slate/source/includes/_enums.md

 `WEDDINGS`|Weddings & Honeymoons|

 ## Fund Status
 Fund resources can expect to have a simple return property called `status`.
-Generally this field returns whether a fund is discoverable.
+Generally this field returns a value that represents whether a fund is discoverable or not.

 Value|Description
 ---|---|